 Holder of Equality Standards

-The ASA is already the proud holder of the Foundation, Preliminary and Intermediate Standards for Equality and is committed to obtaining the Advanced Standard.
+The ASA is already the proud holder of the Foundation, Preliminary and Intermediate Standards for Equality and is currently working towards obtaining the Advanced Standard.

 Proud Signatory to the Charter For Action

 As part of its commitment to equality and diversity, the ASA is proud to join with other leading names in Sport to sign the Charter for Action.
 The Charter aims to make sport a welcoming environment for lesbian, gay, bisexual and transgender people.

 As a signatory, the ASA is committed to the Charter’s 4 principles: